Should you be using Mailchimp’s own forms?

-I recently upgraded my phone… (which was a painful process, I can tell you!).
+I recently decided to upgrade my phone… (which was a rather painful process!).

 After much discussion, I settled on what I wanted, the tariff, the options and the support and then signed my life away on several forms.